Vanesa Krauth

 Vanesa Krauth (born 20 May 1981) is an Argentine former tennis player.

-In her career, Krauth won two singles and ten doubles titles on the ITF Women's Circuit.
+In her career, Krauth won two singles and nine doubles titles on the ITF Women's Circuit.
 She has career-high WTA rankings of 223 in singles, achieved on 18 March 2002, and 174 in doubles, set on 4 February 2002.

 She made her main-draw debut on the WTA Tour at the 2001 Copa Colsanitas, in the doubles event, partnering twin sister Erica Krauth.

 Krauth retired from professional tennis 2002.